minidmnv/aoc2022/README.md

 Very often advanced scripts are using basic scripts to not repeat myself, so You can get multiple results.

 ## 📂 Structure 📂
 - Tasks are grouped in directories with number of day and in files named by complexity, so day 1 will be directory 01 with two files underneath basic.ts and advanced.ts
 - There will be also input.txt file in each directory
 - Utils scripts will be placed in utils directory
 - Benchmarks :incoming_envelope:

+* 📘 **src** - implementations
+* 📔 **assets** - various images, mainly
+* 📗 **tests** - tests for tasks
+*  📖 **benchamrks** - tasks benchmarks, one suite can have multiple benchmarks when there is more implementations for one task provided

 ## 🧙 Wants more? 🧙